open-contracting-extensions/ocds_essentialAssets_extension/README.md

 # Essential assets

-Adds a object to the Tender object to describe the assets used for the provision of public services.
+Adds a object to the tender object to describe the assets used for the provision of public services.

 ## Legal context